 So, the reader is left sitting here at the end of Heroes in Crisis #9 wondering: Why?
 What was the point of the Heroes in Crisis?
 What was the purpose of Heroes in Crisis?
 The fact remains that King never tells the reader.
-The reader feels as if they were taken on a meandering walk lead by a tour guide who had no idea they themself had no idea where they were going.
+The reader feels as if they were taken on a meandering walk led by a tour guide who had no idea they themself had no idea where they were going.
 It results in an incredibly unsatisfying reading experience.

 Oh, sure, we know what DC and King have told us that Heroes in Crisis was supposed to be about.
 This big event was supposed to be about mental health and the stigma surrounding getting mental health treatment and therapy.
-This big event was supposed to be about post traumatic distress syndrome and the stigma surrounding such an affliction.
+This big event was supposed to be about post-traumatic distress syndrome and the stigma surrounding such an affliction.
 This big event was supposed to be about how Americans do not talk about the importance of mental health and quality mental healthcare.

 Unfortunately, King never showed us any of this.
 Instead, all King did was tell us this.
 King never shows the reader anything.
 Instead, King just tells the reader in the form of death by dull and dry exposition.
 King handles these themes in a crude and clumsy fashion.
 All of these aforementioned themes were handled in the most elementary and shallow manner possible.

 Heroes in Crisis #9 continues the handling of these themes in the same manner as the previous issues.
 King offers the reader nothing more than empty platitudes.
 Pretty words that have no meaning.
 No purpose.
 No substance.
-King’s story and the setting he creates is nothing more than a shoddy stage set trying to present itself as something deep and complex.
+King’s story and the setting he creates are nothing more than a shoddy stage set trying to present itself as something deep and complex.
 However, once the reader peeks behind the curtains and sees the shallow structure behind the superficially impressive facade of the stage set the reader realizes that there is no true substance to this story.
 There has been no purpose.
 There is nothing here.
 It has all been a sham from the beginning.

 Did Tom King take any of the characters in this story and remake them into something new and different that adds a new dimension to them going forward?
 No. Wally is the only character changed by Heroes in Crisis.
-And those changes are about as welcome as a knock knock joke during a funeral.
+And those changes are about as welcome as a knock-knock joke during a funeral.

 King takes a character in Wally West who has an incredible pedigree and completely shits on that character.
 Few characters in the DCU can match the history of Wall West’s character.
 Wally is a former Teen Titan.
 Wally is a former member of the Justice League.
 Wally is the original Kid Flash.
 Wally also became THE Flash for an entire generation.
 There are only a handful of characters in the entire DCU that can match Wally West’s pedigree.